JustineOverflow/hangman-game/README.md

-# hangman-game
+# Welcome to my hangman-game!

-- Command line game based on the famous game 'Hangman'
+- This is a command line game based on the famous game 'Hangman';

-- Technologies: Javascript
+- Technologies used: Javascript;

 ### Games screenshots